Responding to Climate Change

 By 2040, we aim to utilize 100% renewable energy for the electricity used for our Group business activities and for the fuel for our power generation operations.

-* RE100 is an international initiative run jointly by The Climate Group, a global environmental NGO, and the CDP.
-As of February 2023, 397 companies worldwide are members, of which 77 companies are Japanese.
+*RE100 is an international initiative run jointly by The Climate Group, a global environmental NGO.

 Progress Towards the RE100 Goal

-* Excluding offices and other facilities located in New Zealand, where the national government is aiming for RE100 in 2035 (with actual achievement of 3.9% in fiscal 2022).
+*Excluding offices and other facilities in New Zealand, where the national government is aiming for RE100 in 2035 (The renewable energy adoption rate for fiscal 2024 excluding these facilities is 41.4%.)

 Renewable energy consumption rate within the power consumption of the entire group